Max-Schmeling-Halle: Use

 On 9 May 2001, Irish vocal pop band Westlife held a concert for their Where Dreams Come True Tour supporting their album Coast to Coast.

 World Wrestling Entertainment was there twice, in April 2005 and 2006.

+On December 11 2015 Motörhead played their last concert at Max-Schmeling-Halle before Lemmy died 17 days later on 28 December.

 The 2019 CEV Champions League Grand Final was held at the arena and the next edition, the 2020 Finals was scheduled to be held at the arena as well, before being canceled to PalaOlimpia at Verona, Italy, as the 2021 Finals.
+It will host the group phase matches at the 2026 FIBA Women's Basketball World Cup.